oussama1598/k_means_implementation/README.md

 # K-Means Implementation with C++

-> An basic implementation of the K-means algorithm, with the use of SDL2 to render it.
+> A basic implementation of the K-means algorithm, with the use of SDL2 to render it.

 # Screenshots